ssube/isolex/docs/style.md

 If the body is a single statement, a function call, or otherwise fits well on a single line, braces SHOULD be omitted.
 If the body returns an object literal or needs more than one line (excluding nested object literals), braces MUST be used.

+### Async

+Async code MUST use promises.
+Callbacks MUST be wrapped to create and resolve (or reject) a promise.

+Functions returning a promise SHOULD be `async` and `await` MAY be used inside them, but MAY also return plain promises when no `await` is needed.

 ### Constructors